dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/index.md

 ---------------------------
 Some apps may want to apply migrations at runtime during startup or first run.
 Do this using the `Migrate()` method.

 This method builds on top of the `IMigrator` service, which can be used for more advanced scenarios.
-Use `DbContext.GetService<IMigrator>()` to access it.
+Use `myDbContext.GetInfrastructure().GetService<IMigrator>()` to access it.

 ``` csharp
 myDbContext.Database.Migrate();